 It is unfortunate that the athletic brilliance of Caster Semenya has been allowed to be undermined by the gender saga.
 What should have been a moment to savour has turned into a sex inquisition.
 A lot has been said and accusations have been thrown back and forth but this young woman’s welfare has, to date, been hugely ignored.

-I do not for a moment query the principle of sex tests neither do I question the reasons for the need to verify her sex.
+I do not for a moment query the principle of sex tests; I certainly do not question the reasons for the need to verify her sex.
 The IAAF maintained throughout that there was no suspicion of cheating on the part of Miss Semenya.
 It is also understandable that experts would query the huge improvement in her time within a short period of time.
 Furthermore Miss Semenya is not the first woman to undergo a sex test in women athletics.

 The only difference with the previous tests is that for the other women privacy had been maintained.
 Basically, the handling of the case was shambolic, unprofessional and disrespectful of this young woman.
 My question is who is to blame for the fiasco?
 In this article I will discuss the deceit, selfishness, and incompetency of Athletics South Africa (ASA) as well as the inefficiency and lack of professionalism within the International Association of Athletics Federations (IAAF).

 I will also look at the dilemma of media freedom and the question of ethics.
 Last but not least where should intersex people compete?
 Should we create a separate category for them?
 In any case how manly or womanly should an individual be for them to be allowed entry into a competition in either category?